CfSOtago/GREENGridData/docs/ggOverviewReport.md

 The NZ GREEN Grid project recruited a sample of c 25 households in each of two regions of New Zealand.
 The first sample was recruited in early 2014 and the second in early 2015.
 Research data includes:

- * 1 minute electricity power (W) data was collected for each dwelling circuit using [gridSpy](https://gridspy.com/) monitors on each power circuit (and the incoming power).
-The power values represent mean(W) over the minute preceeding the observation timestamp.
+ * 1 minute electricity power (W) data was collected for each dwelling circuit using [GridSpy](https://gridspy.com/) monitors on each power circuit (and the incoming power).
+The power values represent mean (W) over the minute preceeding the observation timestamp.
  * Occupant time-use diaries (focused on energy use)
  * Dwelling & appliance surveys